 Title Date Pages Notes Critical Infrastructure Protection: Cybersecurity Guidance Is Available, but More Can Be Done to Promote Its Use December 9, 2011 77 Given the plethora of guidance available, individual entities within the sectors may be challenged in identifying the guidance that is most applicable and effective in improving their security posture.
-Improved knowledge of the guidance that is available could help both federal and private sector decision makers better coordinate their efforts to protect critical cyber-reliant assets.
+Improved knowledge of the available guidance could help both federal and private sector decision makers better coordinate their efforts to protect critical cyber-reliant assets.
 Cybersecurity Human Capital: Initiatives Need Better Planning and Coordination November 29, 2011 86 All the agencies GAO reviewed faced challenges determining the size of their cybersecurity workforce because of variations in how work is defined and the lack of an occupational series specific to cybersecurity.
 With respect to other workforce planning practices, all agencies had defined roles and responsibilities for their cybersecurity workforce, but these roles did not always align with guidelines issued by the federal Chief Information Officers Council (CIOC) and National Institute of Standards and Technology (NIST).
-Federal Chief Information Officers: Opportunities Exist to Improve Role in Information Technology Management October 17, 2011 72 GAO is recommending that OMB update its guidance to establish measures of accountability for ensuring that CIOs' responsibilities are fully implemented and require agencies to establish internal processes for documenting lessons learned.
-Information Security: Additional Guidance Needed to Address Cloud Computing Concerns October 5, 2011 17 Twenty-two of 24 major federal agencies reported that they were either concerned or very concerned about the potential information security risks associated with cloud computing.
+Federal Chief Information Officers: Opportunities Exist to Improve Role in Information Technology Management October 17, 2011 72 GAO recommends that OMB update its guidance to establish measures of accountability for ensuring that chief information officers' responsibilities are fully implemented and to require agencies to establish internal processes for documenting lessons learned.
+Information Security: Additional Guidance Needed to Address Cloud Computing Concerns October 5, 2011 17 In a GAO study, 22 of 24 major federal agencies reported that they were either concerned or very concerned about the potential information security risks associated with cloud computing.
 GAO recommended that the NIST issue guidance specific to cloud computing security.
 Information Security: Weaknesses Continue Amid New Federal Efforts to Implement Requirements October 3, 2011 49 Weaknesses in information security policies and practices at 24 major federal agencies continue to place the confidentiality, integrity, and availability of sensitive information and information systems at risk.
-Consistent with this risk, reports of security incidents from federal agencies are on the rise, increasing over 650% over the past 5 years.
+Consistent with this risk, reports of security incidents from federal agencies are on the rise, increasing by more than 650% over the past 5 years.
 Each of the 24 agencies reviewed had weaknesses in information security controls.
-Federal Chief Information Officers: Opportunities Exist to Improve Role in Information Technology Management October 17, 2011 72 GAO is recommending that the Office of Management and Budget (OMB) update its guidance to establish measures of accountability for ensuring that CIOs' responsibilities are fully implemented and require agencies to establish internal processes for documenting lessons learned.
-Defense Department Cyber Efforts: Definitions, Focal Point, and Methodology Needed for DOD to Develop Full-Spectrum Cyberspace Budget Estimates July 29, 2011 33 This letter discusses the Department of Defense's cyber and information assurance budget for FY2012 and future years defense spending.
-The objectives of this review were to (1) assess the extent to which DOD has prepared an overarching budget estimate for full-spectrum cyberspace operations across the department and (2) identify the challenges DOD has faced in providing such estimates.
+Defense Department Cyber Efforts: Definitions, Focal Point, and Methodology Needed for DOD to Develop Full-Spectrum Cyberspace Budget Estimates July 29, 2011 33 This letter discusses DOD's cyber and information assurance budget for FY2012 and future years' defense spending.
+The objectives of this review were to (I) assess the extent to which DOD has prepared an overarching budget estimate for full-spectrum cyberspace operations across the department and (2) identify the challenges DOD has faced in providing such estimates.